V-Cent/TTE/docs/tech/toa.md

 - You can only cancel buffered actions by using air artes.
 - You must be close enough to the enemy so that your character wouldn't start a semi-auto run.
 - You can cancel the arte you choose on the menu by taking control just after your character starts the jump.
+- You must be in either semi-auto or manual mode.